jordan-bonecutter/goption/README.md

 I created this out of frustration for the incoherency of optional handling across the language.
 In sql, we use `NullType`, in json and encoding friends we use pointers, and elsewhere we use `ok`.
 This package adds a more coherent optional experience across the language and is well tested.

 ## Features
+Highly tested and highly useful.
 Attempts to follow a monadic design where if the wrapped type `T` implements some interface, so should `Option[T]`.
 The following are implemented:
 - `json.Marshaler`
 - `json.Unmarshaler`
 - `fmt.Stringer`